Maria Mercè Marçal: Biography

 Marçal was born in Barcelona but spent her childhood in Ivars d'Urgell (Pla d'Urgell), which she considered her home.
 Her mother was Maria Serra, a woman who loved theater and songs, and her father was Antoni Marçal, who had to leave college for family reasons.
-She had a sister Magda.
+She had a sister, Magda.

 She went to high-school in Lleida, at the Institut de Lleida, after receiving a scholarship.
 She then studied literature at the University of Barcelona, earning a degree in Classical Philology there.
 She went on to become a Professor of Catalan Language and Literature.

 In 1972, Marçal married the poet Ramon Pinyol Balasch.
 They separated some time afterward.
+She would later form a long-term relationship with feminist writer and translator, Fina Birulés.

-In 1973, she was co-founder of the publishing house Llibres del Mall with her husband and another young Catalan poet, Xavier Bru de Sala.
+In 1973, she was a co-founder of the publishing house Llibres del Mall with her husband and another young Catalan poet, Xavier Bru de Sala.

-In 1980, her daughter Heura was born, an experience that she transformed into tender poetry.
+In 1980, her daughter Heura was born, an experience she would write about in her poetry.

 In 1992 she proposed the creation of Catalan Women Writers as part of the Catalan Centre for PEN.

 She translated into Catalan works by both French and Russian writers: Colette, Marguerite Yourcenar, Anna Akhmatova, Marina Tsvetaeva, Baudelaire and Leonor Fini.

 Marçal died in Barcelona in 1998 of cancer, aged 45.

-Legacy
+Literary work

+Marçal's first book of poems Cau de llunes (winner of the Carles Riba Poetry Prize), introduced by a splendid poetic sestina penned by Joan Brossa, includes the poem "Divisa," which is a kind of manifesto summarizing what guided her activism and poetry.
+Her life's work was based around the Catalan language, social justice, and feminism.
+She was one of the first Catalan poets to explicitly write about the love between two women.